metafizzy/fizzy.school/content/hash-maps.md

 // => 'Delaware'
 ```

-But, in our example, we don't want to explicitly write out the key (the state's abbrieviation in this case).
+But, in our example, we don't want to explicitly write out the key (the state's abbreviation in this case).
 We want to get the property that matches another variable.
 To do so, we use bracket notation.

 ``` js
 stateNames['DE'];